written by Raulla S. Mitchell

 - Don’t have a garden of your own?
 Chat with a friend who has extra space but maybe not a lot of time to garden, and I’ll bet she’d love to have you come over to make things more beautiful for you with her gardening talents!

-- Just a few words about skincare if you plan to start digging this Earth Day: To clean up, use a very gentle sulfate-free (detergent-free) soap or cleansing bar to remove dirt.
-Our shea butter and goat’s milk Sweet Rose Milk Soaps are sulfate-free, soothe your skin with organic rose and chamomile, and are made with avocado and apricot kernel oils to moisturize and soften hard working hands.
-After cleansing, apply a small amount of rich body butter to heal and protect every time you garden.
+- Just a few words about skincare if you plan to start digging this Earth Day: To clean up, please make sure to use a very gentle sulfate-free (detergent-free) soap or cleansing bar to remove dirt.
+We need to cleanse our hands, but we don’t want to remove natural protective oils that keep our skin soft and healthy.
+Our shea butter and goat’s milk Sweet Rose Milk Soaps are sulfate-free, protect, heal and soothe your skin with organic rose and chamomile, and are made with avocado and apricot kernel oils to moisturize and soften hard working hands.
+Even when you’re very frequently washing your hands during COVID 19, we promise that your skin will not become dry, rough, inflamed or even peeling, like we hear is happening to so many of you washing your hands with high detergent soaps, which are frankly most soaps on the market.
+In fact, we’re pretty sure you’ll notice, as many of you tell us, that your hands actually feel softer after cleansing with our soaps.
+After cleansing, apply a small amount of rich body butter for extra protection.